• Brand Management

 Audience

 Each social network has an audience focus and purpose.
-On LinkedIn, GoTo content is more B2B-focused, targeting IT professionals, IT decision-makers, and business leaders at small- and medium-sized businesses.
-On Twitter, Facebook, and Instagram, content is more consumer-focused, narrating how work should fit into life.
+In general, GoTo's social content is B2B-focused, created for IT professionals, decision-makers, and business leaders at small- and medium-sized businesses.

 Accounts